hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 recipe_scrapers.bbcgoodfood.BBCGoodFood
 ```

-If you have found a website that is not currently supported and would like to try to add support yourself, then continue following this guide.

-Alternatively, if you do not feel like you can make the changes then you can open an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on GitHub to request that support is added.
+It's a good idea to file an [issue](https://github.com/hhursev/recipe-scrapers/issues/new/choose) on GitHub to track support for the website, and to indicate whether you are working on it.

 ## 2. Fork the recipe-scrapers repository and clone